-If your partner played a key role in the business it may create additional complexity.
-Do they want to be bought out of the business?
-Should the entire business to be sold?
+If your partner played a key role in the business, it may create additional complexity.
+Do they want to be bought out?
+Should the entire business be sold?
 Do they want to keep the business and find a way to work with you after the divorce?
-The possible strategies to handle the split will come out of how invested each of you is in staying involved in the business.
-How much cash is available to facilitate a buyout.
-And the optimal strategy to divide the business from a financial standpoint.
+The possible strategies to handle the split will come out of how invested each of you is in staying involved.
+You will also need to consider how much cash is available to facilitate a buyout.
+And finally, what is the optimal strategy to divide the business from a financial standpoint?

-Are you entitled to assets tied up in a business when going through a divorce?
-Inheritances, where you are named the beneficiary of the business asset, can be excluded from your net family property.
-If the donor’s last Will or Deed of Gift was structured properly.
+When dealing with business assets from an inheritance, the rules of asset division differ.
+Inheritances where you are named the beneficiary of the business asset can be excluded from your net family property.
+This means the value will not be included when dividing assets in your divorce, assuming the donor's last Will or Deed of Gift was structured properly.
 Normally this would involve provisions in the Will that expressly state the asset should be excluded from your net family property.
 You would also need to keep all the documents associated with protecting sole rights to this as a business asset over time.

 Perhaps the best way to reduce the chance of legal disputes over your assets in the future is to have a plan for separation when you start a relationship.
-For some people, contemplating the end of a union, in the beginning, may sound counter-intuitive, since you cannot imagine it all not working out.
-Unfortunately, recognize that sometimes marriage and common-law relationships fail despite you and your partner having the best of intentions.
-Setting up a “pre” or “post-nup”, or having a domestic contract in place means you can organize a plan to either exclude business assets in a separation or name the price you be willing to pay if things don’t work out ahead of time.
+For some people, contemplating the end of a union in the beginning may sound counter-intuitive.
+Unfortunately, you must recognize that sometimes marriages fail despite you and your partner having the best of intentions.
+Setting up a "pre" or "post-nup", or having a domestic contract in place means you can organize a plan to either exclude business assets in a separation or name the price you are willing to pay if things don’t work out.